dawondyifraw/digitaltwindenboschbackend/README.md

 4. Run `git pull`.
 5. Run `docker-compose down` then `docker-compose up --build -d` to rebuild and restart the containers.

 # AI-Driven InfluxDB Query System

 This project provides an AI-driven system for querying InfluxDB using natural language.
-It integrates Kafka for data streaming and utilizes a Language Model (LLM) to translate natural language queries into executable InfluxDB queries.
+It integrates Kafka for data streaming and utilizes a Language Model (LLM) through the `ExplainerFinal.py` component to translate natural language queries into executable InfluxDB queries.

 ## Components

-* **AIQueryInfluxDB.py:** Main interface for natural language queries; translates and executes InfluxDB queries.
+* **ExplainerFinal.py:** Handles LLM interaction and translates natural language queries to InfluxDB queries.
+This is the core component for query translation.
 * **KafakInflux.py:** Kafka consumer that writes data to InfluxDB.
-* **LLMInfluxQuerieEngine.py:** Handles LLM interaction for query translation.
+* **LLMInfluxQuerieEngine.py:** Manages the LLM API interaction, potentially used for initial query understanding or as a supporting component.
 * **kafka-consumer.py:** General Kafka consumer.
 * **kafka-producer.py:** General Kafka producer.
 * **telegraf.conf:** Telegraf configuration for data collection.